m1jabczynski/talentacquisition/README.md

 # Recruitment Philosophy
 [Top of page](#directory-of-expertise)

-Recruiting talent of any scope in the current market requires integration of  modern data analytics, tracking systems, and intuitive sourcing strategies that allow the professional recruiter to utilize these tools to better complete the core function of communicating with talent and winning them for the organizations further growth.
+Recruiting talent at any scale requires integration of modern data analytics, tracking systems, and intuitive sourcing strategies that allow the  recruiter to successfully achieve the core function of their trade, communicating and winning new talent for the organizations they work for.

-Putting the "Human" back into **Human Resources** is a key strategy in today's job market with employees are craving transparency from the companies they work for.
+Putting the "Human" back into **Human Resources** is a key strategy in today's job market.
+Employees are craving transparency from the companies they work for in facets such as:
+ - Salary
+ - Benefits
+ - Job Responsibilities
+ - Work Location

 &nbsp;